KylinC/KylinC.github.io/_posts/2023-08-16-IntroToMobius.md

 [TOC]

-mobius offload key insights：Note that we focus on extending GPU memory with only DRAM, since publicly available pretrained models can usually fit in DRAM and the **limited bandwidth of SSDs is a performance bottleneck on a single server.**
+> Mobius offload key insights：Note that we focus on extending GPU memory with only DRAM, since publicly available pretrained models can usually fit in DRAM and the **limited bandwidth of SSDs is a performance bottleneck on a single server.**

 #### Baseline：